Q: How can I pay for my order?

 Q: Can I get freeze dried food in buckets?

-A: Not in the traditional sense, ie., 6 gallon bucket.
+A: Not in the traditional sense, ie., 5 or 6 gallon bucket.
 The large #10 can (1 gallon size) is the largest container size offered by virutally all the manufactures of freeze dried products.
 There are now freeze dried pouches offered in buckets, but that's still a pouch sized serving (usually 2 servings per pouch) packed in a bucket.
 Mountain House offers this and Rainy Day has some meal selections in buckets too.
 This is a great solution for many people.

 Q: What is the nutrition content / values for dehydrated food?
 Is this better or worse then what I get in the supermarket?